kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 {{#template
     templates/kani-warning.md
     imagepath=images
+    title=Warning!
-    text=Warning: The server must not be running at this point, as it requires exclusive access to the database.
+    text=The server must not be running at this point, as it requires exclusive access to the database.
 }}

 ```shell